Chrissie-Law/Causal-Inference-for-Recommendation/README.md

   author = {Luo, Huishi and Zhuang, Fuzhen and Xie, Ruobing and Zhu, Hengshu and Wang, Deqing and An, Zhulin and Xu, Yongjun}
 }
 ```
-Due to space limitations in the official publication in *[The Innovation](https://doi.org/10.1016/j.xinn.2024.100590)*, some figures and complete bibliographic tables are included in the supplemental material, which may be inconvenient for reading. **We strongly recommend consulting our [arXiv version](https://arxiv.org/pdf/2303.11666) :sparkles: of the paper for reading**, where all figures and bibliographic tables are positioned near the relevant text in the main document, significantly enhancing readability.
+Due to space limitations in the official publication in [The Innovation](https://doi.org/10.1016/j.xinn.2024.100590), some figures and complete bibliographic tables are included in the supplemental material, which may be inconvenient for reading. **We strongly recommend consulting our [arXiv version](https://arxiv.org/pdf/2303.11666) :sparkles: of the paper for reading**, where all figures and bibliographic tables are positioned near the relevant text in the main document, significantly enhancing readability.

 ## Usage Guide